 “This opportunity allowed our students to get out of their comfort zone and network with adults outside of MHS,” said Ododo Walsh, MHS Associate Director of Transitional Living.
 “They were inspired by the diversity of careers the mentors worked in and received affirmation on their post-graduation goals.”

-Sharice Johnson, MHS Student Leadership and Character Coordinator, and Lisa Scullin, MHS Vice President of Communications, attended along with Walsh as mentors from MHS.
+Sharice Johnson, MHS Student Leadership and Character Coordinator, attended along with Walsh as mentors from MHS.
 They had the opportunity to share valuable advice with students and female community members.
 Mentors discussed the importance of networking and fostering professional relationships with mentees.

 One MHS senior, Ramya Robinson, attended the event looking for information about life after graduation.